jasondavies/tt-isa-documentation/BlackholeA0/TensixTile/BabyRISCV/InstructionSet.md

 * "Zbkx" (crossbar permutations): not implemented.

 The `B` Extension for Bit Manipulation, Version 1.0.0, does _not_ specify a `grevi` instruction.
 Such an instruction was present in draft versions of the standard (such as Bitmanip 0.94-draft), but did not make it to version 1.0.0 of the standard; the babies implement it as per the draft version.
 It provides a superset of the functionality of `rev8` and `brev8`.
 For the avoidance of doubt, there are some other instructions which didn't make it to version 1.0.0 of the standard, but `grevi` is the only such instruction implemented by the babies.

+## `V` Standard Extension for Vector Operations

+RISCV T2 has some, but not all, of `V` Standard Extension for Vector Operations, Version 1.0.
+See [camel-cdr's RVV benchmark](https://camel-cdr.github.io/rvv-bench-results/tt_t2/index.html) for performance measurements.
+Some high-level findings from that benchmark include:
+* Most vector instructions suffer from a false dependency bug on the destination register (as if the instruction was masked with undisturbed semantics).
+This is especially visible when LMUL is 8, as then the dependency is on the entire destination group.
+* Fractional LMUL suffers from a false dependency bug (as if LMUL was greater than one), meaning that careful register assignment is required to avoid poor performance when using fractional LMUL.
+* LMUL greater than one is handled by splitting an instruction into multiple micro-ops.
+* Some instructions are then split _again_ into one micro-op per element.